LeinahI/NoirceurCouture/README.md

 - Buyer can rate products.
 - ✅ Can cancel order when the order are preparing to ship.
 - ✅ Can set the order status to Delivered.
+- ✅ Can change addreess on checkout page.

 Seller Role
 - ✅ Seller can set their status on vacation that the buyer cannot add to card and confirm checkout.